Vicker14/rock-paper-scissors/README.md

-# rock-paper-scissors

-THE GAME OF ROCK, PAPER, SCISSORS
+# THE GAME OF ROCK, PAPER, SCISSORS

 Not any more to say about it.